nasirxo/soundify/README.md

 ## 👨‍💻 Author

-Built with ❤️ by the open-source community
+Built with ❤️ by the Nasir Ali

 **Soundify** - Turn files into sound waves!